Studien zur kulturellen Semantik

 [Naming and Claiming Georgia.
 Studies on cultural semantics]

-The (southern) Caucasus, the geographical area between the Black Sea and the Caspian Sea, today comprises the countries of Armenia, Azerbaijan and Georgia, as well as Abkhazia, Nagorno-Karabakh and South Ossetia, which are only recognised by a few states under international law.
-Since ancient times, this region has been the site of religious, political, cultural and economic conflicts between historically changing powers, be they small, regional or imperial.
+Today, the (southern) Caucasus, the geographical area between the Black Sea and the Caspian Sea, is comprised of the countries of Armenia, Azerbaijan, and Georgia, as well as Abkhazia, Nagorno-Karabakh, and South Ossetia, which are only recognized by a few states under international law.
+Since ancient times, this region has been the site of religious, political, cultural, and economic conflicts between historically changing small, regional, or imperial powers.

-The cultural heterogeneity of ›the Caucasus‹ is not only expressed in ethnic, religious and linguistic differences.
-It is also manifest in a vast number of ancient Greek, Roman, Jewish, Hellenistic, Byzantine, Arabic, Persian, Turkish, Russian and Western European narratives and myths, which are interrelated in complicated ways.
-The complexity of the Caucasus is furthermore due to its complicated proximity to the respective superpowers.
+The cultural heterogeneity of ‘the Caucasus’ is not only expressed in ethnic, religious, and linguistic differences.
+It is also manifest in a vast number of ancient Greek, Roman, Jewish, Hellenistic, Byzantine, Arabic, Persian, Turkish, Russian, and Western European narratives and myths, which are interrelated in complicated ways.
+Furthermore, the complexity of the Caucasus stems from its complicated proximity to the respective superpowers.